 What is Potassium Nitrate (KNO3)?

 KNO3 is a chemical compound with chemical name Potassium Nitrate.
 It is also called as nitre or saltpeter.
-It contains potassium (a soft, light, and silver metal), oxygen, and nitrogen (a colorless and odorless gas).
+It contains potassium (a soft, light, and silver metal), oxygen, and nitrogen (a colourless and odourless gas).
 It is an alkali metal nitrate because it is an ionic salt of potassium ions K+ ions and nitrate ions NO3−.
-It is solid white in color or sometimes white to dirty gray in color.
+It is solid white in colour or sometimes white to dirty grey in colour.
 Potassium nitrate is soluble in hot water.
 This compound releases oxygen when heated or decomposed.
 It is a strong oxidizing agent It is widely used in the removal of the stump, fireworks, fertilizers, etc. It is a major constituent of black powder and food preservation techniques.

 Properties of Potassium Nitrate – KNO3

 - It is used as a form of fertilizer as it contains all the macronutrients needed for the plants to grow.

 - It is used as gunpowder in explosives such as bombs, grenades, etc.

 - Used in the manufacturing and production of cigarettes.